- top tips

 Jason Unrau

-There are different laws in each Australian state and territory that regulate which car seat you need for your child from birth to 16 years, so make sure you check your local laws via the links at the end of this article.
+Each Australian state and territory has its regulations regarding the type of car seat required for children from birth to 16 years old.
+Be sure to review your local laws using the links provided at the end of this article.

 Baby Seats